Coxarthrosis: Causes, Symptoms, and Modern Treatment Methods

 The diagnosis of coxarthrosis is usually made through a combination of medical history, physical examination, and imaging techniques such as X-ray or MRI.
 Blood tests can be used to rule out inflammatory diseases.

-• Medical history: Collection of medical history, including family history and previous injuries.
+• Medical history: Collection of the medical history, including family histories and previous injuries.

-• Physical examination: Checking the mobility of the hip joint and recording pain points.
+• Physical examination: Assessment of the mobility of the hip joint and recording of pain points.

-• Imaging Techniques: X-rays to assess the joint space, osteophyte formation, and other degenerative changes.
-An MRI can be used to evaluate soft tissue structures and early cartilage damage.
+• Imaging procedures: Röntgen images for assessing the joint space, osteophyte formation and other degenerative Veränderungen (changes).
+An MRI can be used to evaluate soft tissue structures and frühe cartilage damage.

 Modern treatment methods